3Xploitd/credminer/README.md

                         The directory to search in
   -f FILETYPE, --filetype FILETYPE
-                        The file extention to search for, can specify 'all' to search for any extension
+                        The file extention to search for, can specify 'all' to search for any extension -s SECRETS, --secrets SECRETS
+                        File containing the regexes to search for
 ~~~